jsenv/workflow/packages/jsenv-file-size-impact/readme.md

 1. Checkout pull request base branch
 2. Execute an install command (_npm install_ by default)
+3. Run a build command (nom build by default)
-3. Get a file size report (dynamic import of a js module exporting `generateFileSizeReport`)
+4. Get a file size report (dynamic import of a js module exporting `generateFileSizeReport`)
-4. Merge pull request into its base
+5. Merge pull request into its base
-5. Execute command to generate files again
+6. Execute command to generate files again
-6. Get a second file size report
+7. Get a second file size report
-7. Analyse differences between the two file size reports
+8. Analyse differences between the two file size reports
-8. Post or update comment in the pull request
+9. Post or update comment in the pull request

 # generateFileSizeReport